 What If I Could Have The Best Of Both Worlds?

-If you’re still not sure whether annuities or stocks are right for you, there is a third option: a hybrid annuity.
+If you’re still unsure whether annuities or stocks are right for you, a hybrid annuity is a third option.
 A hybrid annuity is an annuity that includes both guaranteed income and the potential for growth.
 This can give you the best of both worlds – the stability of an annuity with growth potential.